 Lesedi Nduna, senior lecturer in the Department of Applied Management and Tourism at the University of South Africa, described how the university-backed initiative Women in Tourism Entrepreneurship has grown agritourism and assisted women in exploring opportunities within the larger tourism sector by using efficient business collaboration platforms.

-She remarked that the grouping of like-minded women had been successful in creating jobs and riches by creating sustainable tourist enterprises that were sensitive to the requirements of their local communities and customers.
+She remarked that the grouping of like-minded women had successfully created jobs and riches by creating sustainable tourist enterprises that were sensitive to the requirements of their local communities and customers.

 Cultural Night

-In the expression of her excitement and that of her country over the success of the forum, the Botswana Minister of Environment and Tourism noted that Botswana is happy to welcome global tourists to her shores and that the ATLF has been showcasing the country to many in the world in last two years the forum has held and also assured the delegates of a much bigger forum next year.
+In expressing her excitement and that of her country over the forum’s success, the Botswana Minister of Environment and Tourism noted that Botswana is happy to welcome global tourists to her shores and that the ATLF has showcased the country to many in the world in the last two years the forum has been held.
+She also assured the delegates of a much bigger forum next year.

 ATLF 2023 Award

-The Leading in Progress Policies Award at the ATLF 2023 Awards went to the Diaspora Affairs Office of the President of Ghana; Lizanne Du Plessis of Eco Africa Digital won the Outstanding Entrepreneurship Award; CNBC Africa won the Outstanding Africa Tourism Media & Marketing Award; and Lizanne Du Pleasis of South Africa took home the Women in Leadership Award.
+The Diaspora Affairs Office of the President of Ghana received the Leading in Progress Policies Award at the ATLF 2023 Awards.
+Lizanne Du Plessis of Eco Africa Digital won the Outstanding Entrepreneurship Award, CNBC Africa won the Outstanding Africa Tourism Media & Marketing Award, and Lizanne Du Pleasis of South Africa won the Women in Leadership Award.

-Ethiopian Airlines received the Outstanding Tourism Transportation Award, and the Minister of Environment and Tourism of Botswana, Philda Nani Kereng, received the Destination Africa Lifetime Award.
+Ethiopian Airlines received the Outstanding Tourism Transportation Award, and Botswana’s Minister of Environment and Tourism, Philda Nani Kereng, received the Destination Africa Lifetime Award.

 Ernie Heath, a retired professor from South Africa, received the Special Recognition Africa Tourism Leadership Award, and Kinson Kgaga of the Botswana Guides Association and Mmankudu Glickman of the Bahurutshe Cultural Village each received the Botswana Minister’s Recognition Award.